John Goodwin (British Army officer): Early life and military career

 Goodwin was born on 24 May 1871 in Kandy, Ceylon (now Sri Lanka) to a British Army surgeon father and an Australian mother.
 He was educated in England at Newton College, Devon, and undertook medical training at St Mary's Hospital, London where he graduated with a Membership of the Royal College of Surgeons and Royal College of Physicians in 1891.

 Commissioned a lieutenant in the British Army Medical Department, Goodwin was stationed in India where he saw active service on the North-West Frontier from 1897 to 1898 and was awarded to the Distinguished Service Order.

 Governor of Queensland

 Goodwin served as Governor of Queensland from 13 July 1927 to 7 April 1932.

-Wilson was a freemason.
-During his term as governor, he was also Grand Master of the Grand Lodge of Queensland.